ldsands/UsefulCodeSnippets/programming_languages/python/pandas_commands.md

     dta_small.groupby("month_year").nunique()
     # this gets the number of unique values from the "author" column for each unique value found in the "month_year" column
     dta_small.groupby("month_year")["author"].nunique()
     ```

+- when you playing with data you don't want to have to reload the data over and over again so you can check to see if whatever you're working on works.
+Rather than load that data you can check to see if it is already loaded.

+    ```Python
+    if "dta" in globals(): # or locals for locally defined variables print("dta is already loaded")
+    else:
+        print("you need to load the data")
+    ```